 Jar candles are an easy candle craft for beginners to make that require only a few materials.
 Beeswax candles made in mason jars are attractive and add beauty anywhere they are used.
 Jar candles can be used as emergency lighting or to add ambiance to the atmosphere of your home.
 They make lovely hostess gifts and party favors.
 Get together with a group of friends and make a bunch this season.

 Why use beeswax for candles?

 While beeswax can seem expensive, don’t be tempted to skimp by purchasing cheaper paraffin wax.
 Beeswax is the only naturally occurring wax.
 Other cheaper waxes like paraffin wax and soy wax are made through chemical processes.
-They will pollute indoor air quality, while beeswax cleans the air of impurities.
+They will pollute indoor air quality, while beeswax will cleanse the air of impurities.
 Beeswax candles add negative ions to indoor air, combating indoor air pollution and increasing mood lifting negative ions.

 Size is important

 When gathering your materials for beeswax candle making the wick size you use is important.
 Beeswax is a hard wax with a melting point of 145 to 147 degrees.
 The wick needs to maintain the flame long enough for a pool of wax to form.
-The pool of wax feeds the candle flame and insures that the candle stays lit.
+The pool of wax feeds the candle flame and ensures that the candle stays lit.
 Choose a large wick diameter for these jar candles, such as the one recommended.
 Plan to burn the candle for at least three hours before extinguishing to ensure that a large pool of wax forms each time the candle is lit.
 This will allow you to fully burn the candle.

-- 6 inch prepared wicks (These are the ones I recommend)
+- 6 inch prepared wicks (these are the ones I recommend)

 - 1/2 lb.
 Beeswax for each candle, (approx. 200 grams)